matrix-org/matrix-spec-proposals/proposals/3861-delegated-oidc-architecture.md

 The goal is to set a new widely-adopted base for authentication in the Matrix ecosystem, eventually replacing the current custom authentication protocol.
 Solving Matrix-specific problems with this new base could benefit the wider ecosystem of decentralized protocols, rather than staying confined to Matrix.

+### Why not 'just use OpenID Connect'?

+OpenID Connect does a good job at standardizing on top of OAuth 2.0, and it covers most things happening between the client and the server for authentication.
+It is a great fit for connecting identity providers to other pieces of software, and this is already what homeservers do with the `m.login.sso` flow.

+Knowing that, it can feel like adopting OpenID Connect fully would help using off-the-shelf identity providers for Matrix homeservers.
+In practice, OpenID Connect does not cover continuous exchanges between the application and the identity providers: there is no well-supported standard to signal new sessions, new users, sessions ending, users deactivation, etc. from the identity provider to the application.
+Most identity providers are also designed to provide service to a fixed set of applications, which does not fit the Matrix ecosystem, where users can use any number of different clients.

+This means that backfitting Matrix-specific concepts on top of OpenID Connect would be a bad idea, especially as one important goal of this proposal is to keep the current authentication paradigm working for some time.

+**Note**: an earlier version of this MSC focused on 'delegating' authentication to an identity provider, but it showed its limitations and added much confusion over the intent of the proposal.

 ## Proposal

 This proposal introduces a new set of authentication APIs for Matrix, based on OAuth 2.0 and OpenID Connect (OIDC) specifications.